-School nurses generally start working before the new school year begins, which gives them some time to set up and prepare.
-And one of the most critical jobs during this phase is to get acquainted with the students under your watch.
+School nurses generally start working before the new school year begins.
+This gives them some time to set up and prepare.
+That said, one of the most critical jobs during this phase is to get acquainted with the students under your watch.

-This means, first and foremost, taking note of existing conditions, medications, allergies, special needs or any other considerations that will require your attention.
-And if this information isn’t already organized in a way that’s easy to find and use, it’s worth your time to make sure it is.
+This responsibility means, taking note of existing conditions, medications, allergies, special needs or any other considerations that will require your attention.
+However, if this information isn’t already organized in a way that’s easy to find and use, it’s worth your time to make sure it is.

 After reviewing the student list, take another look at all the new entries on the list.
-It’s especially important to get records on new students and their specific conditions — and then make a point to speak to them, and their parents, about any other important considerations that may not be included in those records.
+It’s especially important to get records on new students and their specific conditions.
+From there, make a point to speak to them and their parents about any other important considerations that may not be included in those records.
 This should be done as early into the school year as possible.

 ✔ Set a proactive plan for parents

-Especially for those with special needs children, parents will likely play a big role in your day-to-day life in the year ahead.
-As you establish an organized list of student needs, make sure to include the parents, too — and don’t forget to include their emergency contact info.
-And if you’re missing any information, reach out with any questions you have that may affect the student’s well being.
+As a school nurse, parents will likely play a big role in your day-to-day life in the year ahead.
+As you establish an organized list of student needs, make sure to include the parents, too.
+Don’t forget to include their emergency contact info.
+If you’re missing any information, reach out with any questions you have that may affect the student’s well being.

-Whether or not the health of the teachers falls under the responsibility of the school nursing team, these folks are a constant presence in the workplace.
+As a new school nurses, another great tip is to get acquainted with teachers.
+Whether or not the health of the teachers falls under the responsibility of the school nursing team, they have a constant presence in the workplace.
 Proactively connecting with members of the teaching staff gives you the chance to get another view of the conditions of students, as well as an extra set of eyes for potential issues that may arise.

 We know that the daily life of a school nurse can be a stressful one.
 The educational environment itself has changed a lot in the past few decades, and tensions can be high in some facilities.
 So, setting a daily reminder to keep a positive outlook could be the most rewarding addition to your back-to-school checklist.

 Staying positive looks a little different for everyone.
 It could be simply repeating to yourself that you’re doing the best possible job you can, or that you’re helping those in need.
-Take the time to job down whatever it is that you find most inspiring, or whatever motivates you to face the new school year with as much confidence and enthusiasm as possible.
-Jot it down and keep it handy before diving into the next school year.
+Take the time to jot down whatever it is that you find most inspiring, or whatever motivates you to face the new school year with as much confidence and enthusiasm as possible.
+Be sure to keep it handy before diving into the next school year!

-If you’re working a school nurse assignment from CareerStaff, you’ll have an extra resource for getting prepared for the year ahead — access to an amazing recruitment professional whose job it is to help you succeed!
-Remember to reach out with any questions you have about your assignment, or if you have any confusion about salary, scheduling, or other related concern.
+If you’re working a school nurse assignment from CareerStaff, you’ll have an extra resource for getting prepared for the year ahead: access to an amazing recruitment professional whose job it is to help you succeed!
+Remember to reach out with any questions you have about your assignment.
+If you have any confusion about salary, scheduling, or other concerns, they’re here to help!

-At CareerStaff, amazing recruiters are just the beginning!
-We’re here to not only help you complete your back-to-school checklist, but also everything else you need to get the most from your school nursing career.
+At CareerStaff, new school nurse tips are just the beginning!
+We’re here to not only help you complete your back to school checklist.
+We also provide everything you need to get the most from your school nursing career.
 If you’re not part of our nationwide network, you can submit a application here for fast access to great school nursing jobs across the United States.